 - Notifying the school when a child has been identified as having a medical condition which will require support in school.
-Wherever possible, they should do this case by case before the child starts at the school; - b) Liaising with lead clinicians locally on appropriate support for the child and associated staff training needs;

-- c) Supporting staff on implementing a child's individual healthcare plan; and - d) Advice and liaison on training to local school staff
+Wherever possible, they should do this case by case before the child starts at the school; - b) Liaising with lead clinicians locally on appropriate support for the child and associated staff training needs; - c) Supporting staff with implementing a child's Individual Healthcare Plan (see Appendix 'G' 'Individual Healthcare Plan'); and - d) Advice and liaison on training to local school staff

-Community nursing teams will also be a valuable potential resource for a school seeking advice and support in relation to children with a medical condition.
+Community nursing teams will also be a potentially valuable resource for a school seeking advice and support in relation to children with a medical condition.

+4.6.
 Other Healthcare Professionals

-This includes GPs, specialist healthcare teams, pediatricians etc and should:
+This includes GPs, specialist healthcare teams, paediatricians etc. and should: